Tuesday, 22 August 2017

 21st August 2017.

-The Carnatic usually refers to South India, once the power center of various dynasties like the Mughals, Marathas, British, French, and also The Nawabs of Arcot.
+The Carnatic usually refers to South India, once the power center of various dynasties like the Mughals, Marathas, British, French, and also the Nawabs of Arcot.
 This dynasty of Arcot was controlled by the Mughals and Marathas during the 17th century.
-To date, the present Prince, Nawab Mohammad Abdul Ali holds the seat of power as Arcot and Madras, presently called Chennai as their Home.
+To date, the present Prince, Nawab Mohammad Abdul Ali, holds the seat of power in Arcot and Madras, presently called Chennai, as their Home.

-At the end of the 17th Century, while Marathas are trying to establish their base in South, Aurangzeb, the Mughal Emperor wants to overtake Marathas.
+At the end of the 17th Century, while the Marathas were trying to establish their base in the South, Aurangzeb, the Mughal Emperor wants to overtake the Marathas.
 So he sent Zulfikar Khan, who could not do anything for about 6 years.
-Seeing this the local chieftain Yechamma Nayak had written a letter to Aurangzeb saying that Zulfikar Khan was fooling the Emperor and that if he was given power, he would defeat Marathas within a weeks time.
+Seeing this, the local chieftain, Yechamma Nayak, had written a letter to Aurangzeb saying that Zulfikar Khan was fooling the Emperor and that if he was given power, he would defeat the Marathas within a week.
 But the letter somehow landed in the hands of Zulfikar Khan.
-So he called Yechamma Nayak cunningly for a meeting, without revealing, how he got the letter written to the Emperor and killed him.
-After Marathas were defeated Zulfikar Khan was recalled to Delhi and also Zulfikar Khan was asked to make Yechamma Nayak's son to the throne. ( This shows that Aurangzeb knew the feud between Zulfikar Khan & Yechamma Nayak ).
-Saadatullah Khan or Mohammad Saiyid, the successor of Zulfikar Khan has become the Nawab of Arcot.
+So he called Yechamma Nayak cunningly for a meeting, without revealing how he got the letter written to the Emperor and killed him.
+After the Marathas were defeated, Zulfikar Khan was recalled to Delhi, and Zulfikar Khan was also asked to make Yechamma Nayak's son the throne.
+(This shows that Aurangzeb knew the feud between Zulfikar Khan & Yechamma Nayak).
+Saadatullah Khan or Mohammad Saiyid, the successor of Zulfikar Khan, has become the Nawab of Arcot.

-While the Arcot Nawabs grew, the British East India Company also established their stronghold from Fort St. George.
-The friendship between Nawabs and the British also grew slowly.
+While the Arcot Nawabs grew, the British East India Company also established its stronghold at Fort St. George.
+The friendship between the Nawabs and the British also grew slowly.
 The British supplied liquor and expensive gifts to the Nawab Daud Khan Panni, who was a drunkard.
-He has the funny character of giving villages in a drunken state and asking the British to return back during normal.
+He has the funny character of giving villages in a drunken state and asking the British to return to normal.

-Zulfikar Khan’s successor Saadatullah Khan or Mohammad Saiyid wanted to suppress the business of the British by establishing a Port at Mylapore but landed at Kovalam.
-He invited Armenians and Belgium East India Company for the trade to get more revenue.
-Robert Clive and Dupleix clashed in the wars of Carnatic, the British won the war and Mohammad Ali Wallajah came to the Power of Arcot.
-When Wallajah wanted to move to Madras, where there were no friends, asked the British to build his Palace inside the St.George Fort which was turned down. ( There is another version that the Governor himself asked Wallajah to build a Palace within the fort, which was denied ).
-A new Palace was built at Chepauk on the banks of River Cooum.
-The Palace’s north boundary the present Madras University has become the bathing ghat for the Wallajah.
+Zulfikar Khan’s successor, Saadatullah Khan or Mohammad Saiyid, wanted to suppress the business of the British by establishing a Port at Mylapore, but landed at Kovalam.
+He invited Armenians and the East India Company to trade to get more revenue.
+Robert Clive and Dupleix clashed in the wars of Carnatic; the British won the war, and Mohammad Ali Wallajah came to the Power of Arcot.
+When Wallajah wanted to move to Madras, where there were no friends, he asked the British to build his Palace inside the St.George Fort, which was turned down. ( There is another version that the Governor himself asked Wallajah to build a Palace within the fort, which was denied.
+A new Palace was built at Chepauk on the banks of the River Cooum.
+The Palace’s north boundary, the present Madras University, has become the bathing ghat for the Wallajah.

-Since we were not allowed to enter the Khalas Mahal under renovation and all the gates were closed, we returned back on the same way and headed towards Wallajah Big Mosque.
+Since we were not allowed to enter the Khalas Mahal under renovation and all the gates were closed, we returned on the same way and headed towards the Wallajah Big Mosque.

 LOCATION: CLICK HERE